6 Badass Content Writing Examples That Are Actually Useful

 So there are two ways to approach this:

-- Write about everything you do for them and how what you do is going to help them/benefit them/change their shitty lives, etc.
+2. Write about everything you do for them and how what you do is going to help them/benefit them/change their shitty lives, etc.

 Or even, “The mediocre-est noodles in Dallas.”

-Who the fuck do motherfuckers prefer to buy from?
+Who do people prefer to buy from?

 This shit is real and raw.
 He manages to do both things at the same time (impressive, actually).
+And writing content isn’t even what he’s best at.

 First, he’s vulnerable.
-He tells you who he is at a deep level, admitting to some shit that a lot of people would rather leave in their fucking past.
+He tells you who he is at a deep level, admitting to some shit that a lot of people would rather leave in their past.

-Then, he talks about what the fuck he’s going to do for you.
+Then, he talks about what he’s going to do for you.
 Somehow, you get to the end, and you think to yourself, “Damn, this guy could actually help me.
 And he’s not some overly polished guru—he’s a real dude.
 He’s kinda like me!
 Except for the abs and such.”

 Another great way to write an about page is to just make a long list of the shit you believe.
 If I did this for my own website, it’d go something like this:

-- I believe that greed is the root of all evil
+• I believe that greed is the root of all evil

-- I believe that, if you’re easily offended, you should eat a bag of dicks
+• I believe that, if you’re easily offended, you should eat a bag of dicks

 You get the idea.